Sundays at Athens Drive High School • Coffee/Fellowship @ 10:30am • Worship Service @ 10:45am • Livestream on YouTube

 [The Church is to be] a sacrament of the world’s possibility.
 A sign of what the world can be.

 That’s our highest hope!
-That we would be a sacrament of the world’s possibility!
-That we would love radically, inclusively, and generously — regardless of age, race, orientation, ethnicity, marital status or disability.
-That we would be a “first-fruits” of what Creation will one day become when God sets all things to rights.
+That we would be a sacrament of the world’s possibility — loving radically, inclusively, and generously — regardless of age, race, gender, sexual orientation, ethnicity, marital status or disability.

 Subscribe to our weekly newsletter